HazardNeo4869/FactorNormalization/README.md

 # FactorNormalization
-code for Factor Normalization for Deep  Neural Network Models
+code for {\it Factor Normalization for Deep  Neural Network Models}